Tear Duct OccluderTM

 The Medicare reimbursement for this device under Part-B coverage has not been determined, Medicare’s approval of our request for National Coverage Determination (NCD) is currently pending.
 In the past, Medicare approved 80% of FDA approved medical devices.

-Tear Duct Occluder Labeling requires a prescription from a licensed eye care professional.
-On rear occasion, fitting adjustment may be needed, that is to fit the device to the nasal aspect of the patient’s orbital rim and then performing a Simplified Dye Disappearance Test to verify the occlusion effect.
+The new Tear Duct Occluder (released after March 2018) is “one size fits all” and only minor “fitting” adjustments may be needed.
 If an eye examination, including “Tear Duct OccluderTM fitting”, takes longer than 25 minutes of face-to-face time with the ophthalmologist, the examination may be billed under CPT Code 99214 for established Level 4 E/M. The time spent with the patient must be documented in the chart.

 When submitting E/M charges based on time spent.
 The requirements are:

 - Documentation describing the content of the counseling and/or coordination of care